 The challenges that await this latest effort towards international integration, namely inherent difficulties presented by SOEs, otherwise shallow financial markets and a questionable willingness and ability to accurate disclosure are certainly equally as significant as the ostensible benefits.
-Future developments will surely see a continued confrontation of these liberalizing and constricting forces.
+Future developments will surely continue this confrontation of liberalizing and constricting forces.